HappyCat-9487/Quant-regime-project/README.md

 ```
 ---

-##Notes / Limitations
+## Notes / Limitations

-Daily data and simple execution assumptions; not modeling intraday microstructure, slippage beyond turnover-based bps, or market impact.
+- Daily data and simple execution assumptions; not modeling intraday microstructure, slippage beyond turnover-based bps, or market impact.

-Results are research-oriented; performance may change with data quality, execution assumptions, and regime definitions.
+- Results are research-oriented; performance may change with data quality, execution assumptions, and regime definitions.

----